Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

         * The formation of stable standing wave patterns.
         * The emergence of self-stabilizing structures or attractors in the system's phase space.
         * The appearance of topological symmetries or conserved quantities that arise from the Adelic interaction.
 * **Predicted Outcome:** Specific configurations of prime-based modulation and breath-operator parameters are predicted to yield stable, resilient attractors within the simulated Adelic phase space.
-These would represent the computational analogues of the "breath-locked eigenstates" proposed by the ontology, suggesting inherent coherence zones within the Adelic structure.⁵²
+These would represent the computational analogues of the "breath-locked eigenstates" proposed by the ontology, suggesting inherent coherence zones within the Adelic structure.

 ### **Theoretical and Mathematical Validation**